KalanaRatnayake/yolo_ros/README.md

 | use_fuse                | USE_FUSE                | `False`                     | Whether to use model.fuse() for optimizations |

 [1] If the model is available at [ultralytics models](https://docs.ultralytics.com/models/), It will be downloaded from the cloud at the startup.
-We are using docker volumes to keep maintain downloaded weights so that weights are not downloaded at each startup.
+We are using docker volumes to maintain downloaded weights so that weights are not downloaded at each startup.

 [2] Give the custom model weight file's name as `YOLO_MODEL` parameter.
 Update the docker volume tag to direct to the folder where the weight file exist.
 As an example if the weight file is in `/home/user/Downloads/model/yolov9t.pt` then update the volumes tag as follows
 ```bash